lamehost/pastrami/README.md

 Configuration file name is hardcoded: pastrami.conf
 ```

+## Usage
+Access web frontend at http://localhost:8080.
+Write text and hit ctrl+s to save.

+## API endpoints
+You can use API endpoints to save and retrieve text.
+If *pastrami_docs* is set to true in *pastrami.conf*, then swagger is available at http://localhost:8080/docs/.

 # Formatting options:
 By default Text content is formated as HTML page and colorized with *Google Code Prettify* stylesheet.
 Other formatting options can be returned by attaching an extension at the end of the URL:
  - **No extension**: Google Code Prettify (default)